connexcs/docs/report.md

 ## Breakout

-In the **_breakout section_**, users can add multiple customers, providers and destinations.
+In the **_breakout section_**, users can filter it by a customers, providers or destinations.
 The overall view of the Breakout section is given in **Figure 2** for better understanding.

 ![alt text][breakout]